 Vision Recycling proposes to operate a compost facility at 30 Greenville Road in Livermore, California, 94551.
 The approximately 3.47 acre (151,200-square foot) project site is located in unincorporated eastern Alameda County (County), east of the City of Livermore and south of the Interstate 580 (I-580) freeway.
 The Project site is located on a portion of APN 099B-5685-006-00, which is accessed via an unnamed private road that crosses APN 099B-5700-002-09 and APN 099B-5685-007-00; all currently owned by Mills Ranch or the County.
-Vision Recycling, the applicant, currently operates a chip and grind facility for wood and green material near the proposed project site.
-This chip and grind facility would provide feedstock for the proposed project.
+Vision Recycling, the applicant, currently operates a chip and grind facility for wood and "green material" near the proposed project site.
+In this case, green material is defined as "yard trimmings, untreated wood wastes, natural fiber products, and construction and demolition wood waste" (14 CCR § 17852 subd. (a)(21)).
+The existing chip and grind facility would provide green material feedstock consisting of wood chips, mulches, soil amendment, and co-generation fuel for the proposed project.
 An existing access road between this other facility and the proposed site traverses the same parcel, with a small portion crossing the neighboring parcel to the east, with APN 099B-5685-005.